 The part of nature which is visible to the human being is infinitely smaller than the part which is not visible, but in most cases humans do not have the ability to look beyond the material and physical aspect.
 We are unable to see what is happening on the ground, which relationships are established between the plants, between the micro fauna and flora.
 It would be difficult to observe animals if we did not use of camouflage techniques, hiding places, if that was not enough, there is also an unknown world in terms of energy levels, empathy.
 Rupert Shaldrake, proved by means of dozens of experiments, that animals are sensitive to fields of knowledge inaccessible to most humans.

 It is common knowledge that animals will detect a tsunami before it happens.
 In the book, "Dogs Know When their Owners are Coming Home", Shaldrake shows the ability of animals to detect the thought of the owner thousands of miles away, animals have the ability to access the subtle regions that the author called morphogenetic fields.
 The good news is that we can develop this ability with plants, when we are immersed in nature, we are making us at one with her.
-Ernst proposes then that whenever we arrive at a place and find animals working (what many call pests) we must ask, whether it is about ants, termites, insects etc. - What good are you doing?, and before each intervention (pruning, management etc) ask: what can I do to optimize the processes of life and bring more life to this place?
+Ernst proposes then that whenever we arrive at a place and find animals working (what many call pests) we must ask, whether it is about ants, termites, insects etc. - What good are you doing?, and before each intervention (pruning, management, etc.) ask: what can I do to optimize the processes of life and bring more life to this place?
 Be a wanted being in this place?
 Asking these questions we become receptive to nature's interests.

 In nature everything is balanced